lelou6666/nimbus-docs/phantom/buildingadecisionengine.rst

 First, we must set up the parameters that we will feed to Phantom.
 We select a policy for Phantom to use, 'error_overflow_n_preserving'.
-This is generally the policy you will want to use when createing a decision engine.
+This is generally the policy you will want to use when creating a decision engine.

 Next, you will create an ordering of clouds for Phantom to start VMs on.
 In our case, we don't particularly care where Phantom sets up its VMs.